Sign In

 WHAT IS THE MAKEUP DEPARTMENT LIKE TO WORK IN?

-Having a sociable, calm and friendly personality is a must for working in makeup, not only is this the best way to present yourself professionally, you need to embody the type of person other MUAs wish to have around.
+Having a sociable, calm and friendly personality is a must for working in makeup, not only is this the best way to present yourself professionally you need to embody the type of person other MUAs wish to have around.
 How you present yourself, and the manner in which you handle the working environment can be make or break for many new entrants.
 While working closely with colleagues and other crew members for the duration of the shoot, try to extricate yourself from any politics that may affect the department.
-The expression ‘if you can’t think of anything nice to say then don’t say it at all’ is a great mantra to have as a junior in the film industry, professionalism is everything, especially when your career is in its infancy.
+The expression ‘if you can’t think of anything nice to say then don’t say it at all’ is a great mantra to have as a trainee in the film industry, professionalism is everything, especially when your career is in its infancy.

 Makeup artists are cool under pressure, especially when they conduct their final checks.
-This is a quality that all juniors should try to emulate while on set, panic or any hint of flapping is not acceptable.
+This is a quality that all trainees should try to emulate while on set, panic or any hint of flapping is not acceptable.
 Having a large crew wait on you can be a daunting experience, but so can working on a reshoot because you didn’t have the courage to give yourself more time to fix a problem.
 MUAs will have a good understanding of lighting, camera angles and how that affects their work.
 They will check the monitor repeatedly while on set without overcrowding the director or DoP.

 DO I NEED A DEGREE TO BE A MAKEUP ARTIST?